kokkos/kokkos-tools/CONTRIBUTING.md

  want the reviewers to see that you have a draft getting ready and that a review is needed soon), then submit a draft pull request
  Otherwise, submit the PR for review.

  * Message individuals on Kokkosteam.slack.com about the PR to promote its timely review.
+You can also directly ping Vivek Kale on that slack along with Christian Trott on that slack to get it moving.

- * Once it is approved, you must merge the PR into Kokkos-tools:develop.
-Note that kokkos-tools has no master branch, and the kokkosteam only provides periodic releases of kokkos-tools.
+ * Once your PR approved, you must merge the PR into Kokkos-tools:develop.
+Again, note that kokkos-tools only has a `develop` branch, and the kokkosteam only provides periodic releases of kokkos-tools via merging `develop` branch into the `master` branch.

 -----------